-During the financial year ended July 30, 2019, the Board implemented a formal Board Evaluation procedure, designed to assist in evaluating the effectiveness of the Board, the committees of the Board and the individual directors.
+During the financial year ended June 30, 2019, the Board implemented a formal Board Evaluation procedure, designed to assist in evaluating the effectiveness of the Board, the committees of the Board and the individual directors.
 This assessment of the Company's directors is conducted by the Governance and Nominating Committee.
 The Corporate Governance and Nominating Committee compiles a matrix of competencies for the current Board, so that the Board has the information it needs to select directors with the right mix of skills and experience for the Company and its business interests.
 The Corporate Governance and Nominating Committee is responsible for the review and makes recommendations to the Board regarding the methodology of the assessment.
 The review consists of an evaluation questionnaire, prepared annually, that is designed to encourage candid feedback on the effectiveness and contribution of individual directors, the committees, the Board and management as per the following categories:

-- Board and committee operation effectiveness

 - CEO and board experience

 - Mining industry experience

 - Exploration industry experience

 - Financial literacy

-- Financial capabilities
+- Financial experience and capabilities

-- Business development
+- Business development experience

-- Project development
+- Project development experience

-- Human resources
+- Human resources experience

-- Corporate governance and risk management
+- Corporate governance and risk management experience

-- Government and regulatory
+- Government/political experience

-- Information technology
+- Information technology experience

-- Strategic planning
+- Strategic planning experience

+- Ability and willingness to act as Interim CEO, if needed

 - Alignment with shareholders

 - Overall comments